docsforadobe/premiere-scripting-guide/docs/item/trackitem.rst

 **Description**

-The in point for media, in this trackItem.
+The in point set on the source clip for this trackItem.
+This is also the time trimmed from the clip's start (``TrackItem.start``), as seen in the timeline.

 **Type**